Join us at 10:30am

 Father God made the world, E-I-E-I-O,

-And in the Countryside He made a river, E-I-E-I-O
+And in the Desert He made it hot, E-I-E-I-O

 An iPad, iPhone or tablet to allow you to watch the story